 Artificial is a term that we typically take to mean fake.
 So why is it being used to prefix a vital process?
 And how does artificial carbon sequestration work?

-Indeed, artificial carbon sequestration is cropping up all the more frequently these days.
-It is a favourite amongst the fossil fuel industry, who are quick to promote the process because of its ability to counteract our emissions.1 Their view is that vehicles and power-plants could continue burning fossil fuels, with the resulting carbon emissions captured and stored before entering the atmosphere.
+Indeed, artificial carbon sequestration is a phrase being tossed around all the more frequently these days, be it on the evening news or within classrooms.
+It is a particular favourite amongst the fossil fuel industry, who are quick to promote the process because of its ability to counteract our emissions.1 They claim that vehicles and power-plants could continue burning fossil fuels indefinitely, with the resulting carbon emissions being captured and stored before entering the atmosphere.

 Artificial Carbon Sequestration: an overview

 Artificial carbon sequestration (ACS) refers to the anthropogenic (human-induced) enhancement of the earth’s own natural carbon capture and storage process.
 By bolstering the age-old system of removing carbon dioxide – a greenhouse gas – from the atmosphere, scientists propose ACS as a strategy to prevent catastrophic global warming.3